aws-solutions-library-samples/guidance-for-aws-sustainability-insights-framework/typescript/packages/apps/pipelines/docs/pipeline-types.md

 - Impacts type pipeline
 > An `impacts` pipeline allows for the bulk creation and/or updating of impacts (and its emission factors) based on the provided input.
 It does not support pipeline aggregations or metrics.

+- ReferenceDatasets type pipeline
+> An `referenceDataset` pipeline allows the creation and update of reference dataset based on the provided input.
+It does not support inline processing, pipeline aggregations or metrics.

 ## FAQ's